Terradue/doc-developer-sandbox/source/start/introduction.rst

 1. Register on the infrastructure:

-- you'll need have a valid certificate (URL to "one time" `registration <https://ca.terradue.com/gpodcs/pub/certreq.html>`_)
+- you'll need have a valid certificate (get it `here <https://ca.terradue.com/gpodcs/pub/certreq.html>`_)
-- you have a password for your certificate and for your account, they are the same at registration.
-You can change your account password via the `self-service password management <https://ldap.terradue.com/>`_
+- the password for your certificate and for your account are the same

 2. Join your laboratory: